formkit/docs-content/essentials/installation.md

 If you would like to get up and running on a new project quickly to kick the tires, then consider cloning the our available [FormKit Vue Starter Project on Github](https://github.com/formkit/formkit-vue-starter-project).
-You will still need to complete the [Alpha Group Setup](#alpha-group-setup) steps above — but those instructions are also available in the starter project readme file.
+You will still need to complete the [Alpha/Beta Group Setup](#alphabeta-group-setup) steps above — but those instructions are also available in the starter project `.readme` file.

 <!-- ## From a CDN